It will be worth the wait when Hotel Müller re-opens after renovations taking place from the end of 2018 until finished.

 We selected from the à la carte menu and in my usual fashion of speaking with emphasis from hand gestures – much to the amusement of the waiting staff, I knocked my fortunately empty wine glass into the butter dish – squashing the butter to form a piece of art itself in a hotel where art was everywhere.

-There is art in the form of the elaborate light stand in the dining room alcove.
+There was art in the form of the elaborate light stand in the dining room alcove.

-It can be seen in the Bavarian features of cut metalwork on another lamp in the dining area.
+It could be seen in the Bavarian features of cut metalwork on another lamp in the dining area.

-There is a marvelous wooden carved statue of the Swan King...
+There was a marvelous wooden carved statue of the Swan King...

-... that accentuates the modern design of the lobby.
+... that accentuated the modern design of the lobby.

-…and swan wall lamps reflect feathers against mahogany in the hallway.
+The swan wall lamps reflected feathers against mahogany in the hallway.

-Then there is the art of the food itself at Hotel Müller Hohenschwangau, be it at the beginning of the meal or at the end.
+Then there was the art of the food itself at Hotel Müller Hohenschwangau, be it at the beginning of the meal, or at the end.

 Although I don’t follow the quote advising:

 Eat dessert first,